if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ResetAction method is used to reset the secondary action when the object is no longer grabbed by a secondary controller.
+The ResetAction method is used to reset the secondary action when the Interactable Object is no longer grabbed by a secondary Interact Grab.

 #### IsActionable/0